Reference

 .process(fetchNextPage)

-sample wip
+sample planned

 sample(options: { every?: number; intervalMs?: number }): RouteBuilder<Current>